hansbuehler/cdxbasics/README.md

 * *config* allows robust managements of configurations.
 It automates help, validation checking, and detects misspelled configuration arguments
 * *subdir* wraps various file and directory functions into convenient objects.
 Useful if files have commons extensions.
 Supports versioned file i/o with `version`.
 With that it offers a simple but effective caching methodology.
+* *filelock* implements a simple locking mechanism for parallel taks.
 * *npio* has a low lever interface for binary i/o for numpy files for fast read/write.
 * *version* adds version information including dependencies to functions and objects.
 * *verbose* provides user-controllable context output.
 * *utils* offers a number of utility functions such as uniqueHashes, standard formatting for lists, dictionaries etc
-* *prettydict* if you do not like the item access method but prefer attribute access.
+* *prettydict*, *prettyobject* if you do not like the item access method but prefer attribute access.

 # dynaplot